FAQ

 • American made

 The specification for E85 in California is 51% – 83% ethanol content.
-Pearson Fuels blends to the maximum allowance of 83% ethanol combined with 17% unleaded gasoline or renewable naphtha creating up to an 80% lower carbon intensity fuel compared to unleaded gasoline.
+Pearson Fuels blends to the maximum allowance of 83% ethanol combined with 17% unleaded gasoline or renewable naphtha creating up to an 80% lower carbon intensity fuel compared to California unleaded gasoline.

 Pearson Fuels E85 is over 100 Octane (RON), providing the highest performing, lower cost fuel at the pump.